-When invoked as a command, it can instantly move all unforbidden items marked for dumping to the tile under the cursor.
+This tool can instantly move all unforbidden items marked for dumping to the tile under the keyboard cursor.
 After moving the items, the dump flag is unset and the forbid flag is set, just as if it had been dumped normally.
 Be aware that dwarves that are en route to pick up the item for dumping may still come and move the item to your dump zone.

-The cursor must be placed on a floor tile so the items can be dumped there.
+The keyboard cursor must be placed on a floor tile so the items can be dumped there.

-enable autodump autodump [<options>] autodump-destroy-here autodump-destroy-item autodump-destroy-here is an alias for autodump destroy-here and is intended for use as a keybinding.
+autodump [<options>] autodump-destroy-here

+autodump-destroy-here is an alias for autodump destroy-here and is intended for use as a keybinding.